anoushkaaaa2004/Crime-Rate-Prediction/README.md

 - Binary classification to predict **Case Closed: Yes (1) / No (0)**.
 - Explains feature impact via coefficients.
 - Used for its simplicity, interpretability, and performance in binary classification.

+### 🧠 Support Vector Machine (SVM)
+- Finds the **optimal hyperplane** that separates classes with maximum margin.
+- Works well with both linear and non-linear data using kernel tricks.
+- Provides robust performance in high-dimensional feature spaces.

+### 🌲 Decision Tree
+- Splits data into branches based on feature values to make decisions.
+- Easy to interpret and visualize.
+- Handles both numerical and categorical features efficiently.
+- Can capture non-linear patterns but may overfit without tuning (use pruning or max_depth).

 ---